Free Online User Agent Parser & Bot Detector

-Analyze and decode any user agent string to detect browser, operating system, device type, and bots.
+Instantly analyze and decode any user agent string to detect browser, operating system, device type, and bots.
 Free, fast, and 100% client-side.
 No data stored.
+No registration required.

 What is a User Agent String?